 If you notice that the brine in your tank appears to be dirty; this is a good indication that it needs to be cleaned.
 This happens because some salts contain impurities, especially cheap salts.
 In time, these impurities accumulate and leave sediment in the water that can eventually clog your system.

 It is also a good idea to clean the brine tank when it’s low on salt.
 This means you won’t need to scoop out lots of salt to clean the tank.
 The tank will also be easier to carry if you want to move it somewhere more accessible for cleaning.

 - Disconnect from softener tank: If you have a bypass mode on your softener, activate it so the water bypasses the softener system while you clean it.
 If you don’t have one, shut off the water via the incoming faucet.
 Disconnect the hoses between the brine tank and the softener tank.

 - Remove the brine: Dump or siphon out the brine (salt and water mixture) from the tank.
 Don’t do this anywhere near your lawn or plants as the high sodium levels will damage them.

 - Remove salt: Use a plastic container to remove any remaining salt from the tank.

 - Take out the grid: Some brine tanks have a grid at the bottom of the tank.
 If there is one, remove it.

 - Mix soap and water: Mix about 2 or 3 tablespoons of dish soap into a couple of gallons of water.

-- Disinfect the tank: Fill the tank with 2–3 gallons of fresh water and about a 1/4 cup of household bleach.
-Mix by stirring, and then leave the solution in the tank for about 15 minutes.
+- Disinfect the tank: Fill the tank with 2–3 gallons of fresh water and a 1/4 cup of household bleach.
+Mix it by stirring, and then leave the solution in the tank for about 15 minutes.
 You can scrub the inside of the tank again before emptying the mix from the tank.